In 1870-72, John Marius Wilson’s Imperial Gazetteer of England and Wales described Potterne like this:

 The great event of the year was the Potterne Feast, held on the first Sunday after 19 September, and celebrated by skittling, fighting, and quarrelling as well as by eating and drinking.
 (Ref: H F Chettle, W R Powell, P A Spalding and P M Tillott, ‘Parishes: Potterne’, in A History of the County of Wiltshire: Volume 7, ed.
 R B Pugh and Elizabeth Crittall (London, 1953), pp. 207-217 http://www.british-history.ac.uk/vch/wilts/vol7/pp207-217

 Britain had spent a huge amount of money fighting the American Revolutionary War between 1765 and 1783.
-National debt had increased and as a result taxes were raised.
+The national debt had increased and as a result, taxes were raised.
 The trade which Britain relied on for wealth had been severely interrupted, with imports and exports experiencing large drops and the recession which followed causing stock and land prices to plummet.
-By the 1790’s England was overshadowed by the cloud of yet another war with France declaring war on Britian in 1793.
-The war lasted nine years and resulted in bread shortages, and the recruitment of able bodied men depleting the rural areas of much needed labour.
+By the 1790’s England was overshadowed by the cloud of yet another war with France declaring war on Britain in 1793.
+The war lasted nine years and resulted in bread shortages and the recruitment of able-bodied men depleting the rural areas of much needed labour.

 The 1841 records James as living with his wife and two servants in Potterne.
 In July 1842 his wife passed away at the age of 78 years.
 They had been married for 54 years.

 The 1851 census shows James Biggs living in Potterne, Wiltshire, with his granddaughter and one servant.
 The census shows his family living in nearby properties.